medialab/minet/docs/cli.md

                                       [--total TOTAL] [-o OUTPUT]
                                       url_or_url_column

-# Minet Bluesky resolve URL to URI Command
+# Minet Bluesky resolve URL to URI command

 Resolve whether a Bluesky post URL to its URI or multiple Bluesky post URLs to their URIs from column of a CSV file.
 This command does not use the Bluesky HTTP API.